Edmund-J/iMac311/README.md

 # iMac311
-Hackintosh, used as my other workstation.
+Hackintosh, used as a secondary workstation.
 A work in progress...

 Guide used: https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html#getting-started-with-opencore